D4wnstar/aetherwisp/Statistics/Modeling/Estimator.md

 This quantity is known as **bias**.
 If $b\neq 0$, the estimator is said to be **biased**, else it is **unbiased**.

 A **(point) estimate** $\hat{\theta}^{*}$ is the value of an estimator calculated at a certain point.
 This difference is important: an *estimator* is a statistic and random variable, while an *estimate* is a number.
 It is the estimator that carries all the properties; estimates are just numbers.

+A more satisfactory estimation is provided by a **confidence interval**, which provides an entire set of values for the parameter.
+In multiple dimensions, there are also extensions called **confidence regions**, but they are seldom used in practice.
+These are built by considering a single parameter at once.
 ### Properties
 A ([[scalar]]) estimator over a sample of size $N$ is said to be **(weakly) consistent** if, for any arbitrarily small $\epsilon>0$, we have
 $$\lim_{ N \to \infty } P(\lvert \hat{\theta}-\theta \rvert >\epsilon)=0$$